Bad Boys (1995 film): Plot

 Looking through mugshots, Julie identifies Noah as one of the henchmen.
-The trio go to Club Hell, one of Noah's known hangouts.
+The partners go to Club Hell, one of Noah's known hangouts, and she follows unbeknownst to them.
 After being spotted, Marcus knocks Casper unconscious during a bathroom fight.
-Julie tries to kill Fouchet but Marcus stops her.
+Julie tries to kill Fouchet, but Marcus stops her.

 In the ensuing car chase, Mike kills Noah.
-The three manage to get away, but are caught on camera by a news helicopter and the report is later seen by Marcus's family, who were told that Marcus was temporarily reassigned to Cleveland.
+The three manage to get away, but are caught on camera by a news helicopter.
+The ensuing report is later seen by Marcus's family, who were told that he was temporarily reassigned to Cleveland.

 Mike and Marcus meet their old informant Jojo and learn about the location of the chemist who is cutting the stolen drugs.
-The three return to Mike's apartment, where Marcus' wife Theresa confronts them and confirms Julie's suspicion they have been impersonating each other.
+The three return to Mike's apartment, where Marcus's wife Theresa confronts them and confirms Julie's suspicion they have been impersonating each other.
 Fouchet and his gang show up and kidnap Julie.

-Mike and Marcus' department is shut down by Internal Affairs.
+Mike and Marcus's department is shut down by Internal Affairs.
 Despite being reassigned, Howard delays the order, giving Mike and Marcus more time to solve the case.
-They access Dominguez's private police database profile and learn that the police secretary Francine is Dominguez's former girlfriend, who was being blackmailed by Fouchet and Dominguez after they took nude photos of her, threatening to post them at her kids' school.
+They access Dominguez's private police database profile and learn that the police secretary Francine is his former girlfriend.
+She was being blackmailed by Fouchet and Dominguez after they took nude photos of her, threatening to post them at her kids' school.

-Mike, Marcus, and two other detectives, Sanchez and Ruiz, head to the Miami-Opa Locka Executive Airport.
-After a fierce shootout, they kill the remainder of Fouchet's henchmen, including Casper and Ferguson, and rescue Julie.
+Mike, Marcus, and detectives Sanchez and Ruiz, head to the Miami-Opa Locka Executive Airport.
+During a fierce shootout, they kill Fouchet's remaining henchmen, including Casper and Ferguson, and rescue Julie.
 They chase a fleeing Fouchet and force his car into a concrete barrier.
+As he tries to flee, Mike pulls his sidearm on him and commands him to freeze while Marcus tells Mike that Fouchet is not worth killing.
+Mike instead shoots him in the leg and closes in on him, kicks his gun away, then pauses before attempting to arrest him at gunpoint.

-As Fouchet tries to flee, Mike shoots Fouchet in the leg and arrests him at gunpoint.
-After a tense conversation with Marcus, Fouchet surreptitiously draws a gun but is shot to death by Mike before he can kill Marcus, avenging Max's death.
-An exhausted Marcus leaves Julie with Mike and heads home, eager to be reunited with his wife.
+As Fouchet tries to bait Mike into shooting him, Marcus pulls him back and makes him holster his weapon.
+Fouchet surreptitiously draws a gun but is shot to death by Mike after seeing the sunlight reflection off Fouchet's gun flash across Marcus' face before he can kill Marcus, avenging Max's death.
+An exhausted Marcus leaves Julie with Mike handcuffing them to each other and heads home, eager to get his quality time with his wife.

 Cast

+Development

+In the film's early stages of development, Simpson and Bruckheimer initially envisioned Dana Carvey and Jon Lovitz in the roles.
+When the film was written for Carvey and Lovitz, the original title for Bad Boys was Bulletproof Hearts.
+The film was initially set up at Hollywood Pictures, a Walt Disney Studios subsidiary, but it was placed into turnaround by management and sold the project to Columbia Pictures.
+Arsenio Hall turned down the role of Lowrey and claims that choice as the worst mistake he has ever made.
+The role eventually went to Smith.